Mdsomratakbor/Github-Tutorial/Git Branch.md

 **git branch -d <branch>**

 `Delete the specified branch.
 This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes.`

+**git branch -D <branch>**

+`Force delete the specified branch, even if it has unmerged changes.
+This is the command to use if you want to permanently throw away all of the commits associated with a particular line of development.`